paxkym/Shrek-game-engine/README.md

 `sprite.class = 'grass'`.
 This info is not used by the engine, but can be used on collisions to detect if an item is solid or not.

+`front`, A variable which decides if a sprite is rendered in the front, or back.
+If it is rendered in the same layer as another sprite,

 `frames`, The number of frames that each image in the animation track is displayed for (int)

+`layer`, A reference used by rooms to decide the order that sprites are rendered. (int) Smaller numbers mean lower layers.

-`render()`, The function that is called each frame (function).
-Like with objects, you will not need to worry about this function (unless you are not using a map)
+`render()`, The function that is called each frame, which renders the next frame of animation for the sprite (function).
+Like with items, you will not need to worry about this function (unless you are not using a map)

 `p`, An object that serves no purpose, other than to store information about the sprite.
 This object can only be changed by the developer, and is not interacted with by the engine. (object)